-• develop a Common Foreign and Security Policy (CFSP).
-Council Conclusions almost always include a statement of positions on key foreign policy issues.1
+- provide political impetus to the EU by developing and promoting new initiatives, - develop a Common Foreign and Security Policy (CFSP).
+Council Conclusions almost always include a statement of positions on key foreign policy issues.

 The European Council alone has the power and authority to resolve major issues and reach key decisions.
-For the purpose of the Asia-Pacific Model European Union 2017 the Council consists of the Heads of State or Government of the EU member states.
+For the purpose of the Asia-Pacific Model European Union 2018 the Council consists of the Heads of State or Government of the EU member states.
 The HoSs are to be accompanied by Foreign Ministers (one from each country).
 The actual Council meets at least four times per year, each meeting taking place in Brussels.
 Council meetings usually last no more than ten hours, spaced over a 24-hour period.
 Work takes place in a combination of plenary sessions and break-outs.
 Together, these meetings are designed to discuss matters of common concern, and to agree a set of Conclusions.

-At the Asia-Pacific Model European Union 2017, we try to replicate the work of the Council as exactly as possible given the circumstances.
+At the Asia-Pacific Model European Union 2018 we try to replicate the work of the Council as exactly as possible given the circumstances.